ercclpn/SU19-WLANSec-Lab3-WPA/README.md

-# Eric Tran - Sangyoon Cha - Alexandre Monteiro Marques

 # Wireless Networks and Security

 ## WPA Security

 __Korean/Swiss hybrid teams are highly encouraged__

+## Student's name

+Eric Tran - Sangyoon Cha - Alexandre Monteiro Marques

 ### For this first part, you will need to: